petro1909/nodejs_websocket_battleship/README.md

 `npm run start` | App served @ `http://localhost:8181` without nodemon

 **Note**: replace `npm` with `yarn` in `package.json` if you use yarn.

+## Some rules
+1. Registered users store in inmemory database.
+So after registered user disconnected, login and password still store in database, so after new connect user can login with same login and password.
+But you can't create several online clients with same login and password
+2. User can create one or more room.
+If game with this user started, all rooms, created by him is hiding and show only after game is finished.
+3. If player hits already hitted game cell, answer "turn" with same player id is returned
+4. After user disconnected, all rooms, created by him will be deleted, and, if game with this user is started or on "add_ships" stage, another player will be winner